 I’m talking about those who have lost a child; those who have lost a mother; those who are estranged from their child or gave a child up for adoption; those who are estranged from their mothers or who long to meet a birth mother; those women who are trying ever more desperately to become a mother; those who fear they have left it too late to become a mother; and those who know they will never ever become a mother, the childless not by choice; me.
 We all at times have found Mother’s Day to be a day of sadness, of regret, of uncomfortable envy, or a simple hollow emptiness.

 Mother’s Day is rarely a day of difficulty for me now.
-It’s like any grieving process, in that often the ‘special days’, the anniversaries, birthdays, Christmas, the days where you might expect to miss a loved one the most, they often pass without the raw pain that might have be anticipated.
-I find and I’m sure it’s common that grief (in whatever its form) can revisit at the most unexpected times and can catch you unawares.
-A baked potato for lunch, taking out the Lametta tinsel shreds to decorate the Christmas tree, seeing a curly haired little girl foraging for blackberries with her tall curly haired mother; small random moments bringing with them a huge sense of loss.
+It’s like any grieving process, in that often the ‘special days’, the anniversaries, birthdays, Christmas, the days where you might expect to miss a loved one the most, they often pass without the raw pain that might have been anticipated.
+I find and I’m sure it’s common, that grief (in whatever its form) can revisit at the most unexpected times and can catch you unawares.
+Small random moments bringing with them a huge sense of loss.
 The big days we know are coming and whilst that doesn’t mean the pain can be avoided, it can be prepared for.
 It’s certainly difficult not to notice Mother’s Day heading our way.
 So, what to do if you’re struggling?
 It might be a bit Pollyannish to say focus on the positive and all that’s good in your life but it can work.
 I like to think of those exhausted, taken for granted, mothers who are being made to feel special that day.

 The glory of Mother’s Day is that it is simply a day when people show kindness and do something nice for their mums.
 If the day is a difficult one for you then try being that kind, loving, thoughtful sweet natured child to yourself.
 Have the flowers, the lovely meal (though I’m not suggesting inflicting on yourself a visit to a restaurant full of smiling mums) but treat yourself to something.
-There is a lot of talk about self-care presently, mostly in the form of scented candles, yoga or sauerkraut for your gut biome but I think the childless not by choice would do well to indulge in a bit of self-care on Mother’s Day.
+I think the childless not by choice would do well (if you are able) to indulge in a bit of self-care on Mother’s Day.
 I’m sure we can all think of some small thing that makes us feel good, a walk in the country, a good book, a foaming pint in a pub with a glowing fire, a feel-good uplifting film, a footy match; cake.

-You might even manage a chuckle at some of the naff ‘perfect’ Mother’s Day gifts though I would have cheerfully endured a crass little teddy with a pink heart saying I was the best mum in the world; I can scoff at the commercialisation of the day but I cannot feel glad I’ve escaped it.
+You might even manage a chuckle at some of the naff ‘perfect’ Mother’s Day gifts.
+I can scoff at the commercialisation of the day but I cannot feel glad I’ve escaped it, I would have cheerfully endured a crass little teddy with a pink heart saying I was the best mum in the world.
 When I have witnessed a tardy, half-hearted über quick card selection and dash for a bunch of daffs late afternoon on Mothering Sunday, I have felt for the mother for whom the offspring clearly finds this ‘special’ day rather a chore, a box that has to be ticked; at the very least I have never been that.

 Extract from my memoir Dear You: A Letter to my Unborn Children